MichaelJCole/wiki.unrealengine.com/README.md

 It's highly recommended and in active development: https://snipcart.com/blog/choose-best-static-site-generator

-Gitbook is no longer in active development after a pivot to Saa: https://github.com/GitbookIO/gitbook
+Gitbook is no longer in active development after a pivot to SaaS: https://github.com/GitbookIO/gitbook

 # How can I help?